D-modules on rigid analytic spaces II: Kashiwara's equivalence: Introduction

 \begin{MainThm} Let $X$ be a smooth rigid analytic variety over a complete discretely valued field $K$ of characteristic zero.
 Let $Y$ be a smooth closed analytic subset of $X$.
 There is a natural equivalence of categories

 \end{MainThm}

-As in our previous paper \cite{DCapOne}, we work in a more general framework than that described above: for each Lie algebroid $\sL$ on a reduced rigid analytic space $X$ we have a sheaf of rings $\w{\sU(\sL)}$ that we call the sheaf of completed enveloping algebras.
-When $X$ is smooth and $\sL=\T_X$, $\w{\sU(\sL)}=\w\D_X$.
-The formulation of Theorem \ref{Kashiwara} in that general setting can be found in Subsection \ref{KashGenLeft}.
-As far as we are aware the analogue of Theorem \ref{KashGenLeft} for Lie algebroids on varieties or manifolds is not in the literature although it is surely known to experts.
+We should note in passing that there is a theory of arithemetic differential operators on formal schemes developed by Berthelot and that is being used by Huyghe, Patel, Schmidt and Strauch (see \cite{HPSS} for example) as alternative to our approach to the study of locally analytic representations of $p$-adic analytic groups.
+In \cite[\S5.3.1]{Berth2} Berthelot observes that, for a fixed finite level $m$, the analogue of Theorem \ref{Kashiwara} is false for his sheaves of rings $\hat{\mathscr{D}}_{\mathbb{Q}}^{[m]}$ and closed embeddings of smooth formal schemes.
+In \cite[Theorem 5.3.3]{Berth2} he states a version for his sheaves of rings $\hat{\mathscr{D}}_{\mathbb{Q}}^\dag$; the proof of this result is yet to appear.

-Our next result forms a link between co-admissible $\w\D_X$-modules and the more classical theory of $p$-adic differential equations. \begin{MainThm} Let $X$ be a smooth rigid analytic space.
+Our next result forms a link between coadmissible $\w\D_X$-modules and the more classical theory of $p$-adic differential equations. \begin{MainThm} Let $X$ be a smooth rigid analytic space.
 Then the forgetful functor